Return to top

 Notes

-• Ensure the chia seeds are ground with a high speed grinder/ blender until it is a fine powder.
-The cha powder easily absorbs the milk and is unnoticeable when cooked.
+• Use Finely Ground Chia Seeds: I grind the chia seeds in a high-speed blender or spice grinder until they form a fine powder.
+The chia powder absorbs the milk easily and becomes unnoticeable when cooked.

 Nutrition